John P. Reese: Career

+In 2004, Reese co-founded Validea Capital Management where he became the CEO, and which manages money for high-net-worth individuals and institutions using his computer models.
+In 2014 Reese became the co-portfolio-manager of an actively managed exchange-traded fund (ETF) launched by Validea Capital.
+The fund was the first to directly give investors exposure to the methodologies used by some of Wall Street’s successful investors.

 Published work

 Reese has co-authored two books on investment strategies.
 The Guru Investor: How to Beat the Market Using History's Best Investment Strategies (February 3, 2009, John Wiley & Sons.
 ISBN 978-0470377093) was co-authored by Jack M. Forehand and examines the approaches used by 10 stock strategists: Benjamin Graham, John Neff, David Dreman, Warren Buffett, Peter Lynch, Kenneth Fisher, Martin Zweig, James O'Shaughnessy, Joel Greenblatt, and Joseph Piotroski.

 His first book, The Market Gurus: Stock Investing Strategies You Can Use From Wall Street's Best (Dearborn, 2002.
 ISBN 978-0976510109), was co-authored with Todd O. Glassman and examined the strategies of eight different stock market investors—Peter Lynch, Benjamin Graham, William O'Neil, Warren Buffett, David Dreman, Martin Zweig, Kenneth Fisher, and James O'Shaughnessy.

 In addition, Reese is a regular columnist for the financial websites Forbes.com, Nasdaq.com, and RealMoney.com.
 He writes for two international publications, Israel's Globes and Canada's The Globe and Mail.